 When my dad was first diagnosed with cancer I had no idea where to even start.

-That’s why we created Take Back Your Life from Cancer.
+That’s where Take Back Your Life from Cancer comes in.

 Because it’s hard when everything is falling down around you remember all the reasons you need to keep fighting.

-- Tackle the overwhelming stress of helping someone you love battle cancer.
+- Tackle the incredible stress of helping someone you love battle cancer.

 - Stay focused on what really matters.